zhiming99/rpc-frmwrk/README.md

 ---
 [`Sat 15 Feb 2020 12:02:14 AM Beijing`]
 1. Fixed a bug in the streaming interface.
-2. Added [`Concept.md`](https://github.com/zhiming99/rpc-frmwrk/blob/master/Concept.md) to introduce some technical information about rpc-frmwrk.
+2. Added [`Concept.md`](https://github.com/zhiming99/rpc-frmwrk/blob/master/Concept.md) to give an introduction about rpc-frmwrk.

 [`Wed 12 Feb 2020 02:09:38 PM Beijing`]
 1. The `WebSocket` support is completed.
 And the instructions about the usage is updated in the [`Readme.md`](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/wsport/Readme.md).